19hours/sg-statutes/Acts/International Interests in Aircraft Equipment Act.md

 Section 2(1)

-ProtoCOl to the Convention on International

-Interests in Mobile Equipment on Matters

-Specific to Aircraft Equipment
+Protocol to the Convention on International Interests in Mobile Equipment on Matters Specific to Aircraft Equipment

 THE STATES PARTIES TO THIS PROTOCOL,